 Sometimes I am reminded of how small you are when you snuggle up to me on the couch to tell me about your day, while in a flash I watch you run out the door with your friends, looking like a gaggle of women about to go clubbing.

 I realize some of the rumors about tween and teen girls aren’t true, and I don’t want to be negative.
 Being your mom is the best thing about my life.

-It’s not all bad, although I didn’t anticipate the tears that would flow when I asked if you could change your clothes to go out to dinner one night.
+It’s not all bad, although I didn’t anticipate the tears flowing when I asked if you could change your clothes to go out to dinner one night.
 Or the eye rolls that would accompany requests to clean your room.
-Or how the word “fine” does not, in fact, mean fine anymore, and instead has more of a middle-finger-like tone.
+Or how the word “fine” does not, in fact, mean fine anymore and instead has more of a middle-finger-like tone.

 It’s not that I’m unsympathetic.
 I was a young girl once too.

-They didn’t call us tweens back then when dinosaurs roamed the earth, but I remember the feeling of wishing to be treated like a grown-up while still having my mommy take care of me.
+They didn’t call us tweens back then when dinosaurs roamed the earth, but I remember wishing to be treated like a grown-up while still having my mommy take care of me.
 I get it.